ClaraSmyth/shopping-cart/README.md

 ## Description

-This is a webpage with a shopping cart created as part of [TheOdinProject](https://www.theodinproject.com) curriculum.
+A fake game store with a shopping cart created as part of [TheOdinProject](https://www.theodinproject.com) curriculum.

 To see the assignment details - [Click Here](https://www.theodinproject.com/lessons/node-path-javascript-shopping-cart)